Bai Ling: Early life

 Bai was born in Chengdu.
 Her father, Bai Yuxiang (白玉祥), was a musician in the People's Liberation Army, and later a music teacher.
 Her mother, Chen Binbin (陈彬彬), was a dancer, stage actress, and literature teacher at Sichuan University; Bai's maternal grandfather was a military officer of the Kuomintang army, thus was persecuted during the Cultural Revolution.
 In the early 1980s, Bai Ling's parents divorced, and her mother married renowned writer Xu Chi.
 Bai Ling has one older sister, Bai Jie (白洁), who works for the Chinese tax bureau, and a younger brother, Bai Chen (白陈), who emigrated to Japan and works for an American company.

 Bai has described herself as a very shy child who found that she best expressed herself through acting and performing.
 During the Cultural Revolution (1966–1976), she learned how to perform by participating in eight model plays, at her elementary school shows.
 After her graduation from middle school, Bai was sent to do labor work at Shuangliu, on the outskirts of Chengdu.

 In 1978, after graduating from high school, she passed the People's Liberation Army's exams, and became an artist soldier in Nyingchi Prefecture, Tibet.
 Her main activity there was entertaining in the musical theater.
 She also served briefly as an Army nurse.
 Bai later stated that during her time in Tibet, other female performers and she were regularly plied with alcohol and sexually abused by older male officers, including one instance of rape that led to a pregnancy she aborted.
 She cites this period of sexual abuse for her subsequent struggles with alcohol addiction.
 Subsequently, Bai spent some time in a mental hospital.

 Soon after her release from the hospital, in 1981, Bai joined People's Art Theater of Chengdu, and became a professional actress.
 Her performance as a young man in the stage play Yueqin and Little Tiger drew the attention of movie director Teng Wenji (滕文骥), which gained her first movie role in On the Beach (1985), as a village girl who becomes a factory worker and struggled against her father's will for her to marry her cousin.

-In later years, she appeared in several movies.
 She temporarily moved to New York in 1991 to attend New York University's film department as a visiting scholar, but later obtained a special visa that allowed her to remain in the United States until she became a U.S. citizen in 1999.